These are the main concepts in this subject:

 Basic Economic Concepts

 Factors of Production: The Factors of Productions are the inputs needed for the successful production of a product.
-These four factors consist of land, labor, capital, and entrepreneurship.
+These four factors consist of land, labor, capital (physical and human), and entrepreneurship.

 Interdependence: No single economy can fulfill all of its wants and needs, which leads to the development of interdependence, or reliance on another country’s supply of goods and services.
 For example, a country that cannot produce wheat may rely on trade arrangements with a neighboring country to ensure bread is available in their grocery stores.

 Economic System: The production and exchange of goods and services are organized within an economic system that dictates how the exchange is managed.
-The three main economic systems are capitalism, communism, and socialism.
+The three main economic systems are capitalism (free market), communism (command), and socialism (mixed).

-Free Enterprise: A free enterprise economy occurs when the government does not control businesses, but allows the market to regulate itself through the successes and failures of entrepreneurialism.
+Free Enterprise: A free enterprise economy occurs when the government does not control businesses but allows the market to regulate itself through the successes and failures of entrepreneurialism.